sqybi/scripts/vimrc/README.md

    ```

    Then update `--with-python-config-dir` and `--with-python3-config-dir` options
-   in the following command, and run it:
+   in the following command, and run it.

    *Notes:*

    1. *Update the python(3)-config-dir to your Python version.
 Remember to check if the directory exists.*
    2. *Update the VIM version in VIMRUNTIMEDIR.
 Unmatched version will bring unknown error.*
+   3. *Try to keep the vim source for easier installation and uninstallation.*

    ```sh
    cd ~/vim  # Root folder of vim source